-"f) The AP or PCP shall operate its BSS at the selected cluster time offset on the channel of the S-AP and transmit DMG Beacon frames with the AP or PCP Clustering Control field."
+"f) The AP or PCP shall join the cluster of S-AP at the selected cluster time offset on the channel of the S-AP and transmit DMG Beacon frames with the AP or PCP Clustering Control field."

 9.4.2.132 Extended Schedule element

+Change the bullet at P43L56 as follows:

-— The Truncation Type subfield is equal to 0.
+— The Truncatable subfield is equal to 1 and the Truncation Type subfield is equal to 0.

 10.36.8.2 CDMG dynamic truncation of service period

+Change the first sentence of the fourth paragraph of 10.36.8.2 as follows:

-A CDMG AP or PCP should determine the and Truncation Type subfields according to the allocation type requirements of the STAs in its BSS, in order to satisfy the channel access requirements of the STAs using the potential released time of SPs.
+A CDMG AP or PCP should determine the Truncatable subfield and the Truncation Type subfield according to the allocation type requirements of the STAs in its BSS, in order to satisfy the channel access requirements of the STAs using the potential released time of SPs. …